Nanoseb/squeue-helper/README.md

 # squeue-helper
-Set of functions and autocompletion methods for working with slurm
+Set of functions and autocompletion methods for working with slurm.

 # Setup